 In May, many users began reporting a problem with their tablets losing charge at a much higher rate than they should, but it remained unclear whether the problem was related to software or hardware.

-The uncertainty prompted fears that Microsoft could recall the tablets, but, as complaints only began in May, it seemed likely the trouble was down to a particular batch of the devices which could have received faulty batteries.
+The uncertainty prompted fears that Microsoft could recall the tablets, but, as complaints only began in May,

 A lot of users reporting problems had batteries manufactured by SIMPLO installed in their Surface Pro 3s.
 Some versions of the tablet have batteries produced by LG, which for the time being, seem to be unaffected by the drain issue.